Final fence production, painted and decorated by the kids of the community centers afterschool program.

 PROJECT FORMULATION

 In collaboration with Troy Architecture Practice, Oakwood was redesigning their backyard to become an event space and utilize it better than they previously had.
-The Director, Shanna Goldman, had the vision of creating a "living fence" along the existing chain link fence, and I took her up on the idea through a class I had been taking, called Art, Community and Technology.
+The director, Shanna Goldman, had the vision of creating a "living fence" along the existing chain link fence, and I was chosen to work alongside the organization to complete this project.

 A part of the class goals was developing community connections between my school and the greater community it exists in.
 To achieve this, I enrolled a club on campus called Engineers for a Sustainable World into the design process and therefore build a bridge between the community center and the school.
 Through this project, I acted as the lead designer and facilitator between these two organizations.